maxwai/homepage/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the source code for my website that can be found [here](https://home.lochhamer123.de/)